ArtisTurba/Central/README.md

 [Artis Turba Wiki](https://github.com/ArtisTurba/Central/wiki)

-The next planned release 1.2 is expected on 30 April 2018

-Release 1.2 will include wallet functionality for the additional Cryptocurrencies; BCH, LTC, DASH, XRP, XMR*, EOS, OMG, TRON
+The next planned release 1.2 is expected on 30 April 2018, and will include wallet functionality for the additional Cryptocurrencies; BCH, LTC, DASH, XRP, XMR*, EOS, OMG, TRON

 *XMR due to technical issues this Cryptocurrency may only be rolled out during a later release